dotlang/language/doc/RFE.md

 }
 ```

-? - Do we need abstraction?
+N - Do we need abstraction?
 we can do that via functions.

-? - Do we need functor?
+N - Do we need functor?
 ```
 Take concept of function application: f.apply(x)
 Inverse: x.map(f)